buehlmaier/MFIN7036-student-blog-2023-02/content/NLP-Intelligence-Post01.md

 ## Step 1: Drag Chromedriver File to /usr/local/bin

-If your usr/local/bin file is visible in Finder, then congratulations because you just need to do one easy thing: drag Chromedriver file you downloaded into your usr/local/bin file.
+If your `usr/local/bin` file is visible in Finder, then congratulations because you just need to do one easy thing: drag Chromedriver file you downloaded into your `usr/local/bin` file.
 If it is hidden in your computer, then you will have to take following steps.

 ## Step 2: Find /usr/local/bin in Terminal

-Open your Terminal first, and tap "cd /usr/local/bin/" to enter it.
+Open your Terminal first, and type `cd /usr/local/bin/` to enter it.

 ## Step 3: Move Chromedriver to /usr/local/bin

-Tap "mv ./chromedriver_mac64/chromedriver/usr/local/bin/" to move Chromedrive from original location to /usr/local/bin.
+Type `mv ./chromedriver_mac64/chromedriver /usr/local/bin/` to move Chromedrive from original location to `/usr/local/bin`.

 ## Step 4: Give Your Permission